 3. Avoid cash advances & balance transfers

 Cash advances and balance transfers shouldn’t be taken lightly.
-Not only do cash advances carry a higher interest rate than credit cards, but they also do not have a grace period.
+Not only do cash advances typically carry a higher interest rate than credit cards, but they also do not have a grace period.
 This means interest is charged as soon as you make a withdrawal.
-Fast cash like advances should be reserved for emergencies only when paper money is required, but not available.
+Fast cash like advances should be reserved for emergencies only when cash is required, but not available.

 4. Practice optimal utilization

 Utilization–the amount of credit you’ve used out of your available limit–is not only useful for building your credit, but it’s also good practice for keeping your credit card statement low and bills manageable.
-Keeping your utilization between 10-30% is the ideal utilization range for building credit, and using this to guide your spending should also keep your bill low and easy to pay off.
+Keeping your credit utilization low can help increase your credit score while keeping your credit card bill manageable and easier to pay off.